MIT-LCP/mimic-code/website/content/en/docs/overview/concepts.md

 ## `transfer_id`

-The transferS table contains information for each unique `transfer_id`. `transfer_id` is an artificially generated identifier which is uniquely assigned to a ward stay for an individual patient.
+The TRANSFERS table contains information for each unique `transfer_id`. `transfer_id` is an artificially generated identifier which is uniquely assigned to a ward stay for an individual patient.

 ## `stay_id`

-The transferS table also contains the `stay_id`.
+The TRANSFERS table also contains the `stay_id`.
 This is an artificially generated identifier which groups reasonably contiguous episodes of care.

 # date and times